top of page

 The celebration started in 1968 under President Lyndon Johnson that lasted one week but was later expanded to a full 30 days in 1988 by President Ronald Reagan.
 Hispanic Heritage Month is celebrated from Sept.
 15th to Oct.
 15th which is a significant time frame since many countries of South America celebrate their national Independence including Mexico.

-In honor of Hispanic Heritage Month we celebrate many "Firsts" of historical Hispanic achievements in the entertainment industry.
+In honor of Hispanic Heritage Month we celebrate many "Firsts" of historical Hispanic achievements in the entertainment industry and those that made a cultural impact.
 These industry pioneers made contributions that helped paved the way for many others to find success.
-It is important to recognize Hispanics in the media that made changes in the past by representing the culture and the people, creating the opportunity for more to follow in their path today.
+It is important to recognize Hispanics in the media that made changes in the past by representing the culture and the people, creating the opportunity for many today.

 According to the U.S. Census Hispanic/Latino Americans depict a population that is the second-largest ethnic group in the United States, 18.5% of the overall US population.
 In the media Hispanics only account for about 5.3% representation in television and in film according to the 2020 UCLA “Hollywood Diversity Report.”
 Big-screen representation is similarly bleak: Latinos accounted for only 4.6% of movie roles in 2019.